calimero-archive/docs/docs/oracles/installation.md

 ---
 # Installation

-The KV pair oracle is a Calimero application that allows you to set key-value pairs by sending a POST request to an endpoint.
+The KV (key-value) pair oracle is a Calimero application that allows you to set key-value pairs by sending a POST request to an endpoint.
 These values are stored in a smart contract and are accessible within the shards.

 To install the oracle: